Good King Wenceslas

-"Good King Wenceslas" (Roud number 24754) is a Christmas carol that tells a story of a tenth-century king of Bohemia (modern day Czech Republic) who goes on a journey, braving harsh winter weather, to give alms to a poor peasant on the Feast of Stephen.
+"Good King Wencesla(u)s" (Roud number 24754) is a Christmas carol that tells a story of a tenth-century king of Bohemia (a former kingdom now within the modern day Czech Republic) who goes on a journey, braving harsh winter weather, to give alms to a poor peasant on the Feast of Stephen.
 During the journey, his page is about to give up the struggle against the cold weather, but is enabled to continue by following the king's footprints, step for step, through the deep snow.

 The legend is based on a story about Saint Wenceslaus I, Duke of Bohemia (907–935).

 In 1853, English hymnwriter John Mason Neale wrote the lyrics in collaboration with his music editor Thomas Helmore to fit the melody of the 13th-century spring carol "Tempus adest floridum" ("The Blooming Time Is Here"), which they had found in the 1582 Finnish song collection Piae Cantiones.
 The carol first appeared in Carols for Christmas-Tide, published by Novello & Co the same year.

-"On the Feast of Stephen"

-In Western Christianity, the Feast of Stephen is 26 December, the Second Day of Christmas; in Eastern Christianity, it is 27 December.
-During Wenceslas's time, the Julian Calendar was in use.
-During the 900s, the day that they called 26 December was actually 31 December according to the Gregorian Calendar (the current calendar).
-And the day that they called 27 December was 1 January.